-The Active Neighbourhoods Canada network is a innovative pan-Canadian partnership between the Montreal Urban Ecology Centre, the Toronto Centre for Active Transportation, and Sustainable Calgary.
+The Active Neighbourhoods Canada network is an innovative pan-Canadian partnership between the Montréal Urban Ecology Centre, The Centre for Active Transportation and Sustainable Calgary.
 Together, we are working to develop, pilot, refine, and share innovative approaches to co-designing active neighbourhoods.
-We work with communities to build neighbourhoods that support walking, cycling and other means of active transportation for everyone, by providing safe and welcoming urban design.
-Based on a vision of long-term “liveability”, these neighbourhoods are designed collectively.
+We work with communities to build neighbourhoods that support walking, cycling, and other means of active transportation for everyone, by providing safe and welcoming urban design.
+Based on a vision of long-term “liveability,” these neighbourhoods are designed collectively.
 Our approach to co-designing the active city fosters community linkages, encourages a connection with natural systems, and allows citizens to develop a sense of belonging.
 We call this approach “participatory urban planning”.

 There is a growing body of literature that demonstrates a link between public health, equity, and built environments that support active transportation.
 Our approach operates at the intersection of these factors, and we strive to build equity in both planning processes and outcomes.